EWTN Faith Journey

 Read MoreThe Jesse Tree is a medieval practice whose exact origin is uncertain.
 However, as early as the 11th century it was depicted in an illuminated (illustrated) Gospel, the Vyšehrad Codex, in Bohemia (now part of the Czech Republic).

 No, Jesse is the father of King David and an ancestor of Jesus.
-Thus, the Davidic kings all sprang “from the root of Jesse” (Is.
-11:1-3).
-This would be one the characteristics of the Messiah, fulfilled in Our Lord.
+Thus, the Davidic kings all sprang “from the root of Jesse” (Isaiah 11:1-3).
+This would be one of the characteristics of the Messiah, fulfilled in Our Lord.

 "*" indicates required fields